JulianEducation/CommandLineBasics/shell.md

 A quick word of caution -- never run a command that you don't understand!
 You should be running this tutorial from Cloud Shell, meaning regardless of what you do, your local machine is "safe".
+Even if you remove important operating system files (accidentally or intentionally), as long as you are within Cloud Shell, you are not affecting your local machine.
 Nevertheless, make it a habit not to run a command or program unless you understand what it will do first.

 ## Navigating History